Paola Mautino

 Paola Mautino Ruiz (born 1 June 1990) is a Peruvian athlete competing in the long jump and sprinting events.
 She competed at the 2015 World Championships in Beijing without qualifying for the final.

 Her personal best in the long jump is 6.66 metres (+1.5 m/s) set in Cochabamba in 2018, which is the current national record.

+Her brother Fabrizio Mautino was a sprinter as were their father Giorgio Mautino and uncle Marco Mautino.
+The latter two were born in Italy and immigrated to Peru at an early age.